The Boom Hitch is essentially an extended, more complex relative of the Clove Hitch. It is something of a chore to learn, but worth it.

 - The Boom Hitch is intended primarily for situations where the load pulls directly away from the pole around which it is tied.
 For situations where the load is mostly along the length of the pole or post, a ‘slide and grip’ type hitch is far superior (much less likely to slip).
 The best in terms of strength and security is the (Death) Gripper Hitch, though it is very difficult to tie.
 On the other hand the Icicle Hitch (which is much easier) will do for almost all situations and is often favored for that reason.

-This is a very good knot for its purpose (securing a line when the load will be perpendicular to the pole), but can be easy to get wrong, and should be tied carefully.
+This is one of the best knots for its purpose (securing a line when the load will be perpendicular to the pole), but can be easy to get wrong, and should be tied carefully.

 You should also avoid it in situations where a slide and grip hitch (or anything else) would be more appropriate.